Skip to content

 Timestamp#

-This is an optional, but highly recommended security feature to help prevent a replay attack against an API request.
+This is an optional value for most functions, and highly recommended security feature to help prevent a replay attack against an API request.
 When enabled each API request has a max window of execution of 30 seconds from the timestamp passed in the body of the request.
 To use this feature pass the following parameter in the JSON body:

 "Miva_Request_Timestamp" : "1535646272"